HealthML/visian/README.md

 1. Install [node.js](https://nodejs.org/en/) and the [yarn](https://yarnpkg.com/en/docs/install) package manager.
 2. _Optional: To run application components in a containerized environment (e.g. to test deployment or if you don't want to install local dependencies), you should also install [Docker](https://www.docker.com/)._
 3. After cloning the repository, run `yarn` in its root to install all dependencies and set up the git hooks.
+4. _Optional: Configure VSCode as described in "Editor Setup" below._

 _Note: See "Available Scripts" below for more information._